Introducing… Giulio Cesare

 Described variously as ‘witty, sexy and tragic’, ‘luxurious and exciting’ and ‘hugely entertaining’ by critics, David McVicar’s Giulio Cesare is one of Glyndebourne’s all-time greats.
 First seen in 2005, it dazzled audiences with its breathless pace, stylish Bollywood-meets-baroque designs and buoyant mood.
 This is a production that combines song, dance and spectacle to witty and irrepressibly joyful ends.

-Over a decade since its premiere, this Cesare has lost none of its sparkle, and its setting none of its piquant topicality.
-McVicar plays out Handel’s high-stakes drama of kings and crowns against a backdrop of tea-gowns and sun hats – the stylish trappings of 20th-century English imperialism – unpacking its uneasy alliances, questionable morals and political manipulations along the way.
+Over a decade since its premiere, this Cesare has lost none of its sparkle, and its setting none of its topicality.
+McVicar plays out Handel’s high-stakes drama of kings and crowns against a backdrop of tea-gowns and sun hats – the trappings of 20th-century English imperialism – unpacking its uneasy alliances, questionable morals and political manipulations along the way.

 A great moment to look out for: